soggybag/front-end-React/03-react-intro/README.md

 # React Intro

 React is a library made to create User Interfaces in JavaScript Applications.
+In the context of MVC architecture React would represent the V (View) layer.

+React apps are built around components.
+Components represent presentational elements.
+In other words Components are things you see on the screen.
+Components are composable.
+Components can contain other components.

 React is built around performance.
 The DOM is slow and inefficient.
 ReactDOM (a part of React) creates a virtual DOM where it keeps track of all of the elements that are displayed.
 Using a virtual DOM allows ReactDOM to identify the elements that need to be updated and instruct the borwser to only update those elements.

+React introduces new elements to JavaScript: JSX.
+JSX provides an addition to the JS lanaguage that allows you to write HTML tags along side your JS code.

 ## Transpile

 ES6 and JSX need to be transpiled into vanilla JS before it can be run in the browser.
-There are several stratgeies for this.
+You will need a tool for this.

 The example in this section uses uses an in browser process.
 Later in the class we will precompile everything before we get the browser using Webpack.

 ## JSX